Skip to content

 8 million tons of plastic ends up in our oceans every year, which accounts for approximately 80% of marine debris.
 It is predicated that at current rate of pollution there will be more plastic than fish in the sea by 2050.

-Tote Bags Branding Options
+Ordering Custom Tote Bags

 Submitting your artwork

-For production, we prefer vector artwork in EPS or PDF format.
-We can also work with AI or PSD which can be edited.
+Submit your logo or design via email.
+Any format will be accepted for a quote.
+But for production, we prefer vector artwork in EPS or PDF format (we will also accept AI or PSD files).
 Please ensure all text is outlined.
-If you need some graphic design support to get your artwork up to scratch, we can help at a nominal charge.
+If you need graphic design support, we can help at a nominal charge.
+We will provide print-ready proofs for your approval before proceeding.

 Screen-printing – best for simple designs with a few block colours.
 It is the most economical way to brand your bags.
 Please note that screen printing is not ideal for logos with colour gradients, halftones or fine details.
 It can be difficult to achieve fine detail in screen printing on rough textures like canvas or jute.